PCCF: Community Good Grants Program

 - Political parties or campaigns

-- Endowment creation or debt reduction
+- Endowment creation

 - Annual appeals or membership contributions